Gun lock industry

 On the surface, these labs appear to have the right people for testing gun locks.
 But personnel have no background in security, and don’t have experience in assessing the vulnerabilities of security systems.
 Because California’s testing guidelines require tests to be performed by people with no skills in lock picking, the guidelines ensure the wrong people are testing gun locks.

 Worse, should a lab technician have an aptitude for security and give a gun lock a failing grade, his work can be undone by another lab.
 Nothing in the approval process prohibits an importer from submitting a failed product to another lab for testing.
 California’s DOJ doesn’t collect information on products that fail testing.

-To read about the laboratories that perform these tests, see California’s Certified FSD Laboratories.
+To read about the laboratories that perform these tests, please see Certified Testing Labs.